Generic Name: rifapentine

 Protease Inhibitors and Reverse Transcriptase Inhibitors

 Rifapentine is an inducer of CYP450 enzymes.
-Concomitant use of Priftin with other drugs metabolized by these enzymes, such as protease inhibitors and reverse transcriptase inhibitors, may cause a significant decrease in plasma concentrations and loss of therapeutic effect of the protease inhibitor or reverse transcriptase inhibitor. [see Warnings and Precautions (5.2) and Clinical Pharmacology (12.3)]
+Concomitant use of Priftin with other drugs metabolized by these enzymes, such as protease inhibitors and certain reverse transcriptase inhibitors, may cause a significant decrease in plasma concentrations and loss of therapeutic effect of the protease inhibitor or reverse transcriptase inhibitor [see Warnings and Precautions (5.4) and Clinical Pharmacology (12.3)].

 Priftin may reduce the effectiveness of hormonal contraceptives.
 Therefore, patients using oral, transdermal patch, or other systemic hormonal contraceptives should be advised to change to non-hormonal methods of birth control.